atalatable/game-of-life/README.md

 Simple hangman game taking a list of words in sources.txt file

+## Ball

+A simple ball inspired by DVD loadscreen

 ## gameOfLife

 Game of life, game, search the rules on internet if you dont already know them.